Trusted by Australian Gardeners Since 2020

 Low Maintenance

 Easy to prune and shape.
-Responds well to hard pruning for more blooms.
+Responds well to hard pruning in winter for more abundant blooms.

 🍂